LQXshane/500c1face/README.md

 mysqli_connection.php --  done by Qiuxuan Lin. log into database

-nav.php -- all webpage use this, it is the nav section of the frontend
+nav.php -- all webpages use this, it is the nav section of the frontend

 protfolio.php -- all webpage use this, it is the protfolio section of the frontend

-savePicture.php -- receive the picture from the frontend and save it
+savePicture.php -- receive the picture from the frontend and save it in local folder

-sendpyimg -- triggered by the frontend; receive the color code and save it as cc.txt; evoke python script; send processed picture to frontend
+sendpyimg -- triggered by the frontend; receive the color code and save it to cc.txt; evoke python script; send processed picture to frontend

-sendpyimgeye --  similar to sendpyimg, but process eyebrow instead of lip
+sendpyimgeye --  similar to sendpyimg, but process eyebrow instead of lips